aammd/MS_computational_ecology_opinion/compecol.md

 Computational science happens when algorithms, software, data management practices, and advanced research computing are put in interaction with the explicit goal of solving "complex" problems.
-Typically, problems are considered *complex* when they cannot be solved appropriately with modelling (*i.e.* the application of mathematical models that are not explicitely grounded into empirical data) or data-collection only.
+Typically, problems are considered complex when they cannot be solved appropriately with mathematical modelling (*i.e.* the application of mathematical models that are not explicitely grounded into empirical data) or data-collection only.
 Computational science is one of the ways to practice computational thinking [@pape96esm], *i.e.* the feedback loop of abstracting a problem to its core mechanisms, expressing a solution in a way that can be automated, and using interactions between simulations and data to refine the original problem or suggest new knowledge.
 Computational approaches are commonplace in most areas of biology, to the point where one would almost be confident that they represent a viable career path [@bour11tsr].
 Data usually collected in ecological studies have high variability, and are time-consuming, costly, and demanding to collect.
 In parallel, many problems lack appropriate formal mathematical formulations, which we need in order to construct strong, testable hypotheses.
 For these reasons, computational approaches hold great possibilities, notably to further ecological synthesis and help decision-making [@petr12cee].

 @levi12mtd suggested that ecology (and evolutionary biology) should continue their move towards a *marriage of theory and data*.
 In addition to the lack of